Codeinwp/woocommerce-product-addon/readme.txt

 == Description ==

-PPOM (Personalized Product Option Manager) is a WooCommerce plugin to add extra fields on your site product page.
+PPOM is a WooCommerce plugin to add extra fields and addons on your site product page.
 Adding extra options like sizes, colors with PPOM is so simple with drag and drop form builder.

 = How it works? =
 * Create PPOM fields with drag & drag form builder from `WooCommerce->PPOM Fields`